 Considered one of the prettiest small towns in Mexico, San Miguel is a Spanish-colonial jewel glowing in pastel colors.
 With a rich arts-and-crafts tradition, San Miguel has small shops a-plenty where you can spend hours admiring (and buying) pottery, painting, sculptures, hammered-tin mirrors and lamps…the list is endless.
 You can also enjoy its many art galleries, restaurants, and scenic plazas.

 Like Puerto Vallarta, San Miguel is home to thousands of expats from all over the world.
 Here you can get by in English if you want, or speak Spanish if you prefer.
 (In my experience here, if you greet folks in Spanish when you enter a shop, they continue in that language unless you decide otherwise.)
-And most North Americans love its high-desert climate, with warm days and cool nights most of the year, so it’s not surprising that of 140,000 people living in the metropolitan area, it is estimated that 10,000 are expats.
+And most North Americans love its high-desert climate, with warm days and cool nights most of the year, so it’s not surprising that of 140,000 people living in the metropolitan area, it is estimated that around 10,000 are expats.

 There’s no international airport right in San Miguel, so choose from two in the region: León, which is about two hours away, and Querétaro, about an hour.
 Or if you prefer, just fly into Mexico City, three hours away, and take the bus to San Miguel.